South Pacific Gyre: Microbial activity

 In the surface layer of sediment cores from oligotrophic regions of the SPG, O_{2} is the primary electron acceptor used in microbial metabolisms.
 The O_{2} concentrations decline slightly in surface sediment (initial few decimeters) and are unchanged to depth.
 Meanwhile, nitrate concentrations slightly increase downward or remain constant in sediment column at approximately the same concentrations as the deep water above the seafloor.
-Measured negative fluxes of O_{2} in the surface layer demonstrate that a relatively low abundance of aerobic microbes that are oxidizing the minimally deposited organic matter from the ocean above.
+Measured negative fluxes of O_{2} in the surface layer demonstrate that a relatively low abundance of aerobic microbes which are oxidizing the minimally deposited organic matter from the ocean above.
 Extremely low cell counts corroborate that microbes exist in small quantities in these surface sediments.
 In contrast, a sediment cores outside of the SPG show rapid elimination of O_{2} and nitrate at 1 meter below sea floor (mbsf) and 2.5 mbsf, respectively.
 This is evidence of much higher microbial activity, both aerobic and anaerobic.

 The production of radiolytic H_{2} (electron donor) is stoichiometrically balanced by the production of 0.5 O_{2} (electron acceptor), therefore a measurable flux in O_{2} is not expected in the substrate if both radiolysis of water and knallgas bacteria co-occur.
-So, despite the known occurrence of radiolytic H_{2} production, molecular hydrogen is below the detectable limit in the SPG cores, leading to the hypothesis that H_{2} is the primary energy source in low-organic seafloor sediments below the surface layer.
+Despite the known occurrence of radiolytic H_{2} production, molecular hydrogen is below the detectable limit in the SPG cores, leading to the hypothesis that H_{2} is the primary energy source in low-organic seafloor sediments below the surface layer.

 Water color

 Satellite data images show that some areas in the gyre are greener than the surrounding clear blue water, which is frequently interpreted as areas with higher concentrations of living phytoplankton.
-However, the assumption that greener ocean water always contains more phytoplankton is not always true.
+However, the assumption that greener ocean water contains more phytoplankton is not always true.
 Even though the South Pacific Gyre contains these patches of green water, it has very little organism growth.
-Instead, some studies hypothesize that these green patches are a result of the accumulated waste of marine life.
+Instead, some studies hypothesize that the green patches are a result of the accumulated waste of marine life.
 The optical properties of the South Pacific Gyre remain largely unexplored.